oguimbal/jcool-docs/demander/push-mediation.md

 If some information is missing, the dispute **will** be created (thus, you will have an ID), in a dormant state.
 But you will also be given the *form* property, which contains a link to a form that must be filled to complete the dispute.

-*Example:* When using `'onboarding'` feature, you could also get in the answer above something like this:
+*Example:* When using `'onboarding'` feature, could also get in the answer above something like this:

 ```json
 [...]